sunprinceS/interspeech2020-meta-learning/content/home/organizer.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active =  true # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active =  true # Activate this widget? true/false weight = 50  # Order that this section will appear.

 title = "Organizers"
-subtitle = ""
+subtitle = "weight 50"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.